Wax Ecstatic: Release

 Wax Ecstatic was released in July 1996 and peaked at number 60 on the Billboard 200.
 "Wax Ecstatic (To Sell Angelina)" and "Have You Seen Mary" were released as the first and second singles from the album, and both received significant airplay on radio and MTV.
 The songs "I Am Anastasia" and "Silence Is Their Drug" also received radio airplay, but were not officially released as singles.
+By 1998, the album had sold a quarter of a million copies.

 Critical reception

 Wax Ecstatic received mostly positive reviews.
 AllMusic staff writer Stephen Thomas Erlewine said "In order to grow, the group went back to their beginnings, touching on glam rock, arena rock, blues rock, and jangle pop.
 Although it reveals Rotting Piñata to be somewhat calculating in its approach, Wax Ecstatic, ironically, is a far superior album."
 Trouser Press wrote that the album "is markedly stripped down from the dense fury of Rotting Piñata, incorporating new instrumentation (piano, saxophone, cello) and working its way through such rootsy numbers as 'The Drag Queens of Memphis' and the album-closing 'Velveteen'."

+At the 1997 Detroit Music Awards, Wax Ecstatic won the award for "Outstanding National Rock-Pop Album", and "Wax Ecstatic (To Sell Angelina)" was nominated for "Outstanding National Rock-Pop Single".